Projects per year

 Integrons are genetic elements that capture and express antimicrobial resistance genes within arrays, facilitating horizontal spread of multiple drug resistance in a range of bacterial species.
-The aim of this study was to estimate prevalence for class 1, 2 and 3 integrons in Scottish cattle and examine whether spatial, seasonal or herd management factors influenced integron herd status.
-We used faecal samples collected from 108 Scottish cattle herds in a national, cross-sectional survey between 2014-2015, and screened faecal DNA extracts by multiplex PCR for the integrase genes intI1, intI2 and intI3.
-Herd-level prevalence was estimated (95% confidence interval (CI)) for intI1 as 76.9% (67.8 – 84.0%) and intI2 as 82.4% (73.9 – 88.6%).
+The aim of this study was to estimate prevalence for class 1, 2, and 3 integrons in Scottish cattle and examine whether spatial, seasonal or herd management factors influenced integron herd status.
+We used fecal samples collected from 108 Scottish cattle herds in a national, cross-sectional survey between 2014 and 2015, and screened fecal DNA extracts by multiplex PCR for the integrase genes intI1, intI2, and intI3.
+Herd-level prevalence was estimated [95% confidence interval (CI)] for intI1 as 76.9% (67.8–84.0%) and intI2 as 82.4% (73.9–88.6%).
 We did not detect intI3 in any of the herd samples tested.
-A regional effect was observed for intI1, highest in the North East (OR 11.5, 95% CI: 1.0 – 130.9, P = 0.05) and South East (OR 8.7, 95% CI: 1.1 – 20.9, P = 0.04), lowest in the Highlands.
-A generalized linear mixed model was used to test for potential associations between herd status and cattle management, soil type and livestock density variables.
-Within the final multivariable model, factors associated with herd positivity for intI1 included spring season of the year (OR 6.3, 95% CI: 1.1 – 36.4, P = 0.04) and watering cattle from a natural spring source (OR 4.4, 95% CI: 1.3 - 14.8, P = 0.017), and cattle being housed at the time of sampling for intI2 (OR 75.0, 95% CI: 10.4 – 540.5, P < 0.001).
+A regional effect was observed for intI1, highest in the North East (OR 11.5, 95% CI: 1.0–130.9, P = 0.05) and South East (OR 8.7, 95% CI: 1.1–20.9, P = 0.04), lowest in the Highlands.
+A generalized linear mixed model was used to test for potential associations between herd status and cattle management, soil type and regional livestock density variables.
+Within the final multivariable model, factors associated with herd positivity for intI1 included spring season of the year (OR 6.3, 95% CI: 1.1–36.4, P = 0.04) and watering cattle from a natural spring source (OR 4.4, 95% CI: 1.3–14.8, P = 0.017), and cattle being housed at the time of sampling for intI2 (OR 75.0, 95% CI: 10.4–540.5, P < 0.001).
 This study provides baseline estimates for integron prevalence in Scottish cattle and identifies factors that may be associated with carriage that warrant future investigation.

 - Antimicrobial resistance (AMR)